 Computer Science Programs in West Virginia

-Students have a variety of choices among computer science colleges in West Virginia.
+Students can select one among many computer science colleges in West Virginia.
 Four-year schools typically offer a bachelor's degree in computer science and teach most classes in computer labs, giving students plenty of hands-on experience.
-Some schools offer specific concentrations, certifications, or electives that might be relevant to your career goals.
-For instance, Fairmont State University has a bachelor's in computer science with an optional cybersecurity concentration.
+Some schools offer specific concentrations, certifications, or electives relevant to students' career goals.
+For instance, Fairmont State University offers a bachelor's in computer science with an optional cybersecurity concentration.

 Types of Computer Science Degrees